aroberge/friendly-traceback-docs/docs/html/_sources/lies.rst.txt

 Occasional lies
 ===============

-Let's get something immediately out of the way:
+Let me let you in on a secret:
 [very occasionally] Friendly-traceback will lie to you.
 When it does so, it will indicate it to you;
 however, it will do so in a way that might be easily overlooked.

 Have a look at the following screen captures, all taken using version 0.0.8a  (Python version: 3.7.3 on Win 32).
-(Later screenshots will normally include Friendly-traceback version.)
+(Most other screenshots normally include Friendly-traceback version.)

 First, we show a traceback generated with ``level`` set to 0: with this choice, the output only includes the normal